Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh is encouraging all this stuff.

-I am not encouraging all of this, and the only incivility that has happened occurred after Obama dispatched the SEIU to places like Melville outside St. Louis uh and other places.
+And the only incivility that has happened occurred after Obama dispatched the SEIU to places like Melville outside St. Louis and other places.

 What's happening is this is causing a backlash.

-It's completely unnecessary in shooting yourself in the foot.
+It's shooting yourself in the foot.

 If you want to demonstrate, you want to shout, you do it outside carrying signs.

-When you walk inside, you ask uh questions.
+When you walk inside, you ask questions.

-This can have two effects.
+This is going to have two effects.

-And secondly, it's going to give a great excuse for the Democrats when Congress returns to push a partisan bill with no Republican support and say it's because the opposition is simply oppositionist without any arguments and is acting in an irresponsible way.
+And secondly, it's going to give a great excuse for the Democrats when Congress returns to push a partisan bill with no Republican support and say it's because the opposition is simply oppositionists without any arguments and is acting in an irresponsible way.

-This is a disaster, and it shouldn't be happening.
+This is a disaster and it shouldn't be happening.

 A disaster.